iamgak/go-ecommerce/README.md

 Go (Golang) for building the backend services
-RESTful APIs for client-server communication Customizable Stateful token for secure authentication Mutex for locking goroutines in query and also in ratelimiter using package `mutex` Rate limiter to limit request using package `golang.org/x/time/rate` And added query timeout, db limit maxconnection, max idle/in-use connection using package `context`
+RESTful APIs for client-server communication Customizable Stateful token for secure authentication Mutex for locking goroutines in query and also in ratelimiter using package `mutex` and `sync` Rate limiter to limit request using package `golang.org/x/time/rate` And added query timeout, db limit maxconnection, max idle/in-use connection using package `context`